 Simply talking in therapy about your childhood abuse or neglect can exacerbate the above problems and make everyday living harder.
 It is important that your recovery occurs in phases.

 Coping skills are important in the beginning of treatment.
-I teach Dialectical Behavior Therapy (DBT) coping skills individually or in groups.
+I teach Dialectical Behavior Therapy (DBT) coping skills individually or in groups, for women who live in Georgia and Florida..
 These DBT skills

 include techniques for mindfulness, acceptance, distraction from negative thoughts, increasing pleasure in life and changing unhelpful thoughts.
 You can also learn assertiveness skills, so that others in your life are better able to support you.
 Armed with these DBT skills, you can tame the sometimes incapacitating symptoms of childhood onset posttraumatic stress disorder.
 Everyday living becomes easier, and you step off of the “emotional roller coaster.”